TravelTimN/ci-milestone05-fsfw/README.md

 - ![PostgreSQL 11.4](https://img.shields.io/static/v1?label=PostgreSQL&message=11.4&color=336791&logo=postgresql)
     - [PostgreSQL 11.4](https://www.postgresql.org/) - Used as relational SQL database plugin via Heroku.

-For further details on all Python packages used on this project can be found in the [requirements.txt](project/requirements.txt) file.
+Further details on all Python packages used on this project can be found in the [requirements.txt](project/requirements.txt) file.
 Each of these is outlined below (click below to expand the dropdown), with the package version and a brief description.

 <details>
 <summary>CLICK HERE to expand the full <b>requirements.txt</b> details.</summary>